Maladevi Temple

 Maladevi Temple is a Jain temple located in Gyaraspur town of Vidisha in state of Madhya Pradesh, India.
+It is a rock-cut temple built in Gurjara Pratihara style and dates back to the 850–900 CE worship site.

 History

-Maladevi Temple dates back to the 850-900 CE.worship site. epigraphist Richard G. Salomon suggests that temple was originally built as Jaina-Brahmanical hybrid.
+Maladevi Temple dates back to the 850–900 CE worship site.
+Epigraphist Richard G. Salomon suggests that temple was originally built as Jaina-Brahmanical hybrid.
 An Kalachuri inscription dating back to 850-885 CE, records the foundation of the temple during the reign of Valleka is preserved in British Museum.

 Temple

 Maladevi Temple is the largest and finest temple of Gyaraspur.
 It is famous for carvings and craftmanship, that are representative of post-Gupta architecture.
 It is a rock-cut temple built in Gurjara Pratihara style.
 The temple was a constructed around a sanctified natural cavern as the garbhagriha.
 The temple is rich with carvings of tirthankaras, yakshi, and yaksha.
 The temple consists of an entrance porch, mandapa garbhagriha and lofty shikhara bearing rich carvings.
 The temple houses a number of Jain idols, yet the figures of Goddesses on the outer door-frame and the name of the temple indicates that it was originally a Brahmical temple.
 The temple is dedicated to Adinatha.